 Salary and Career Outlook

 The U.S. Bureau of Labor Statistics (BLS) does not collect information on pediatric occupational therapy assistants specifically.
-However, its projection for the occupational therapy assistant profession overall is that employment will increase by 43% between 2014 and 2024, a far higher rate than the average for all professions.
-In 2015, the BLS listed a median annual salary of $57,870 for occupational therapy assistants in general.
+However, its projection for the occupational therapy assistant profession overall is that employment will increase much faster than the average through 2028.
+In May 2018, the BLS reported that professional in the 90th percentile or higher earned $80,980 or more per year, whereas the bottom 10th percentile earned $39,620 or less per year.